 - 1 group member who immediately starts studying the transcripts to speed up the research.
 Do not perform the initial analysis in the transcripts, but in a separate document.
 More information about data analysis can be found under the ‘scenario’ heading in phase 2.

 As a group, think about what the future would look like with your fictional concept and how the personas would deal with this in the chosen user context.
 In your design fiction, do not judge which future situations are good and bad.
-It is the job of those involved to draw conclusions about this and share them with you.
-Finally, make sure that the scenario is recognizable to the reader and that the story takes place in the near future.
+It is the task of those involved to draw conclusions about this and share them with you.
+Finally, make sure that the screenplay is recognizable to the reader and that the story takes place in the near future.

 Phase 3: Responsible Design (ideation)